MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-sql-server-vm-considerations.md

 > [!NOTE]
 > For production workloads, select a DS-series or DSv2-series virtual machine to provide the maximum possible IOPS on the operating system disk and data disks.

-When creating a storage account in Azure Stack, the geo-replication option has no effect because this capability is not available in Azure Stack.
+When creating a storage account in Azure Stack, the geo-replication option has no effect because this capability isn't available in Azure Stack.

 ## Disks guidance